Latif Yahia: Challenges to Yahia's claims

 Irish Times journalist Eoin Butler and Sunday Times journalist Ed Caesar have questioned Yahia's various claims, including that he was Uday Hussein's body double, and pointed out that many of Yahia's activities since leaving Iraq in 1992, including his education, have not been verified.
 In 2011, Caesar interviewed various people from the time of the Hussein regime who said they had never heard of Yahia, nor of Uday ever using doubles.
 Yahia disputes these claims, saying that his very existence was a state secret.

 Personal life

-Yahia currently lives in Germany.
-He is married and has 3 children.
+Yahia currently lives in Monaco.
+He is married and has 5 children.
 He also lived in Cyprus.

 Film

 The movie The Devil's Double, directed by Lee Tamahori and starring Dominic Cooper as Yahia and Uday, premiered at the 2011 Sundance Film Festival on 22 January 2011.

 Yahia was also the subject of an episode of National Geographic Channel's Locked Up Abroad in 2012.